Featured image of post Reference Environment Variables in Docker Startup Script

 PROJECT: Business.Web

-And when I run the docker image, I can also supply the same three environment variables in order to override the container defaults.
-Hopefully this proves helpful to you, dear reader.
-All feedback will be greatly appreciated.
+And when I run the Docker image, I can supply the same three environment variables to override the container defaults.
+That gives me one Dockerfile I can reuse across different image variations.

 Credits: